Toss Coins for Line 1

 This free online I Ching (Yijing) oracle is based on the 64 principles from the Book of Changes with interpretations inspired by the elements of nature.
 By clicking on the virtual coins 6 times a primary hexagram will be built from the bottom up.

-Featured Article: The Story of Life from our Blog
+Featured Article: The Virus is Our Teacher - From our Blog

 About the Coins